ebuckley/typescript-boot/README.md

 4. Improved IDE support
 5. Promotes dependable and safe refactoring

-## Should we use it for everything?
+## Should I use it for everything?

 Hard to answer, at this stage you can use it safely across any javascript interpreter, but your milage may vary, and the technique you use to transpile/compile typescript may vary.
 At this stage you should definitly consider using typescript for frontend development, and the support for server side typescript is improving!